Paolino01/PoliTO_Timetable_Allocator/README.md

 Same as above, but for Teachers.
 Please refer to the Python project and to the list of constraints below to know which constraints have been implemented.

 Finally, after adding all the constraints, we can solve the model by calling the function model.solve.
+Note that we have to limit CPLEX execution time to 6 hours (21600 seconds), otherwise it would try to optimize a solution indefinitely without ever returning a result.
 If a solution is found, we print it to screen and we save it in the DB, in the PianoAllocazione, Slot, and Docente_in_Slot tables.
-We also ask the user if they want to export the solution to an Excel file, that can be found in the Data folder.
-This file has one sheet for each Degree Course and in each sheet the timetables are divided by Orientation and Year.
+We also ask the user if they want to export the solution as Excel files, that can be found in the Data folder.
+There are two files for each timetable:
+- The first Excel file contains the timetables saved in weekly format: each sheet of the file represents a Degree Course and, for each of them, there is a timetable for every Orientation and Year.
+The timetables are represented as tables with the Days in the columns and the hours in the rows.
+- The second Excel file focuses on the single Teachings: we have the same structure where there is one sheet for each Degree Course and for each of them the timetables are divided by Orientation and Year, but in this case, instead of representing the timetables as tables, we have one row for each Teaching, correlated with its Slots.
+This visualization is better for a Teacher who wants to view the Slots for his Teachings.

 ### Parameters.py
 The Allocator uses a series of parameters that can be adjusted to obtain a better timetable or to reduce the time needed to generate one.
 These parameters are defined in the file Parameters.py.
+- course_order: This structure defines the sets of Degree Courses used to generate the timetable.
+Changing the order of these Degree Courses can change the time needed to generate a timetable as well as the results.
+Along with the each set of Degree Courses, it is possible to change the parameters used to generate the timetable for that set.
-- slot_per_day: number of lecture Slots per Day;
+- slot_per_day: number of lecture Slots per Day.
+Default is 7.
-- n_weeks_in_semester: number of Weeks in a Semester, used to calculate how many Slots per week need to be allocated to a Teaching;
+- n_weeks_in_semester: number of Weeks in a Semester, used to calculate how many Slots per week need to be allocated to a Teaching.
+Default is 14.
-- hours_in_slot: number of hours that are in a Slots, at the moment we have Slots of 1.5 hours;
+- hours_in_slot: number of hours that are in a Slots, at the moment we have Slots of 1.5 hours.
-- start_from_previous_solution: boolean variable that tells if we start from an existing solution or not;
+- start_from_previous_solution: boolean variable that is true if we start from an existing solution.
+Default is false.
-- saturday_enabled: boolean variable that tells if we can allocate lectures on Saturday or not.
-Default is false;
+- saturday_enabled: boolean variable that is true if we can allocate lectures on Saturday.
+Default is false.
 - n_slots_saturday: saves the number of slots on Saturday.
-Minimum is 1, maximum is 7, default is 4;
+Minimum is 1, maximum is 7, default is 4.
-- max_corr_in_day: number of maximum correlated Lectures in a Day;
+- max_corr_in_day: number of maximum correlated Lectures in a Day.
 - max_corr_first_last_slot: maximum correlation value between the first and last Slot of the Day.
-The lower the number, the least student will have lecture at 8:30 and 17:30 in the same Day;
+The lower the number, the least student will have lecture at 8:30 and 17:30 in the same Day.
-- min_corr_overlaps: the minimum number of correlation between Teachings for which we guarantee that there are no overlaps;
+- min_corr_overlaps: the minimum number of correlation between Teachings for which we guarantee that there are no overlaps.
-- no_overlap_mandatory_practice_lab: if true, practices and labs of mandatory courses can not overlap with lectures of other correlated courses;
+- no_overlap_mandatory_practice_lab: if true, practices and labs of mandatory courses can not overlap with lectures of other correlated courses.
-- no_overlap_groups: if true, groups of the same practice/lab can not overlap with each other;
+- no_overlap_groups: if true, groups of the same practice/lab can not overlap with each other.
-- teachers_unavailabilities: if false, we do not consider Teachers' unavailabilities when generating the timetable;
+- teachers_unavailabilities: if false, we do not consider Teachers' unavailabilities when generating the timetable.
-- max_consecutive_slots_teaching: maximum number of consecutive Slots that a Teaching can have;
+- max_consecutive_slots_teaching: maximum number of consecutive Slots that a Teaching can have.
-- teaching_overlap_penalty: the penalty in the objective function for overlaps between Teaching with a correlation < min_corr_overlaps;
+- teaching_overlap_penalty: the penalty in the objective function for overlaps between Teaching with a correlation < min_corr_overlaps.
-- lecture_dispersion_penalty: the penalty in the objective function for lecture dispersion (defined as the difference between the first and last Lecture Slot of a Day);
+- lecture_dispersion_penalty: the penalty in the objective function for lecture dispersion (defined as the difference between the first and last Lecture Slot of a Day).
-- teacher_preferences_penalty: the penalty in the objective function for Teachers' preferences about Slot organization that have not been respected (note that this value should be negative, since we are trying to maximize the number of Teachers' preferences respected);
+- teacher_preferences_penalty: the penalty in the objective function for Teachers' preferences about Slot organization that have not been respected (note that this value should be negative, since we are trying to maximize the number of Teachers' preferences respected).
+- consecutive_groups_penalty: the penalty in the objective function for different Practice or Laboratories groups of the same day that are not consecutive (note that this value should be negative, since we are trying to maximize the number of consecutive groups).
-- timetable_name: the name with which the timetable is saved in the DB;
+- timetable_name: the name with which the timetable is saved in the DB.
 - days and time_slots: the name of the Days (“Lun”, “Mar”, “Mer”, etc.) and the Slots (“8.30-10.00”, “10.00-11.30”, etc), used when saving the timetable in the DB.